datahubio/datahub-v2-docs/docs/getting-started/datapackage-find-prepare-share-guide.md

 ```
 As a result you'll get the `data.csv` file in the current program directory.

-> You also need to setup cronjob to actually automate it (and probably more).
-Not sure why do we need this part [name=Irakli]
-> Why not?
-50% of processing scripts has a download code.
- [name=Dima]

 ### 3. Get data from the API